 Q: How much does an 'Online Appraisal' (Evaluation) cost and can it be done from photos or digital images I send to you?

 Note: An appraisal of this kind is an ESTIMATION of value only.
-It is intended to support and inform those considering purchasing a work of art 'on-line' with seller platforms such as Ebay or Invaluable, or a local in-house auctioneer.
-It is an opinion only.
+It is intended to support and inform those considering purchasing a work of art 'on-line', with seller platforms such as Ebay or Invaluable, or a local in-house auctioneer and it is an opinion only.

-If you are considering the possibilities surrounding a work of art's legitimacy that is being presented for sale on-line, please refer to the Authentication Issues section of the FAQ's above.
+If you are considering the possibilities surrounding a work of art's legitimacy being presented for sale on-line, please refer to the Authentication Issues section of the FAQ's above.

 Answer: Yes in general, such an 'on-line valuation' can usually be effected from images or photos.

-* But this process has nothing to do with the investigation process and reseacrh undertaking considering a work of art's authenticity, nor do we provide any subsequent paperwork relating to it.
+* But this process has nothing to do with the investigation process and research undertaking when considering a work of art's authenticity.
+Nor do we provide any subsequent paperwork or report relating to it.

-Valuations for Insurance purposes or Private Sale or Purchase Tenders, can be undertaken, but also consider condition, history, provenance, supportive documentation and incurs considerable additional study.
+Valuations for Insurance purposes or Private Sale or Purchase Tenders, are undertaken, but also consider condition, history, provenance, supportive documentation and incurs considerable additional study.
 There would follow serious research in its undertaking and fees would appropriately reflect the work involved.
 We would quote accordingly.

-With any such valuation that we agree to conduct, the work of art must carry the underwritten guarantee of its reliability of authorship, warrant full legitimacy and have proven provenance.
-This would be documented and given in writing by the recognosed adjudicating authority, body, expert or committee.
-Those appropriately sactioned and internationally accepted to do so.
+With any such valuation that we agree to conduct for you, the work of art must carry the underwritten guarantee of its reliability of authorship, warrant full legitimacy and have proven provenance.
+This would be well documented and given in writing by the recognised adjudicating authority, body, expert or committee responsible and accepted internationally.
+Those who are appropriately sanctioned and internationally accepted to do so.

 A COA issued by a non approved source, is just not acceptable.